subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ```bash
 sqd migration:generate
 ```
-Optionally, we can also apply the new migration right away:
+The new migration will be generated from the TypeORM entity classes we previously made out of `schema.graphql` with `sqd codegen`.
+Optionally, we can apply the migration right away:
 ```bash
 sqd migration:apply
 ```